Rural–urban commuting area: RUCA Classification Data Sources

 RUCA codes are updated every year and may be found on the website of the Economic Research Service (ERS) of the United States Department of Agriculture and the University of Washington.
+The ERS uses population and urban area data tabulated from the Census of Population and Housing, with commuting flows determined using the Census Transportation Planning Package, a tabulation created for the U.S. Department of Transportation based on the American Community Survey.